Olympus E-M5 II vs Sony A7S II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the A7S II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the A7S II followed on from the Sony A7S.
+Both the E-M5 II and the A7S II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.